|

 Dandridge in a beautifully styled gatefold record cover with plenty of

 pictures and notes inside.
-It was already then a collector's item for
+Already then it was a collector's item for

 moviegoers.
 The musical performance was conceived to appeal to a large